dddrrreee/cs140e-20win/labs/11-fuse/PRELAB.md

 More descriptively:

- 1. The Unix-side shell code sends the pi-side an ASCII command (e.g., "run <program name>").
-You will do this even if you use your old code.

- 2. The pi side prints this (so you can double-check) and then waits for an `ACK`, forcing the Unix-side to wait until its ready.

- 3. The unix side sends: the version, the address the code is linked at, its size, and a CRC of the code (`crc32(code, nbytes))`).
-The linker script is written to that it stores the version as the first word of the binary, and its linked-to address as the second.
-We use a version so that you know what version of the boot protocol you are using and can extend it later --- for us `version=2`.
+ 1. The unix side sends: PI_PUT_CODE, the address the code is linked at, its size, and a CRC of the code (`crc32(code, nbytes))`) and the code.

- 4. The pi-side checks the address and the size, and if OK, sends  an `ACK`.
-Otherwise it does a `put_uint` of the right error message (sending different conditions will help debug, since you can print them on the Unix-side).  **NOTE: the pi-side code cannot print at this point since the Unix-side is expecting raw bytes.
-Doing so makes your code not work.**

- 5. The Unix-side sends the code and an `EOT` and then waits for an `ACK`.
+ The linker
+ script is written to that it stores a magic cookie `0x12345678` (so we can sanity check) as the first word of the binary, and its linked-to address as the second.

- 6. The pi-side copies the code to `addr` (as before), checks the checksum, and if its OK, sends an `ACK` and then jumps to `addr`.
+ 2. The pi-side checks the address, the size, and copies the code (don't wait or you will blow out the uart buffer).
+After copying it checks the CRC and if that is ok, jumps to `addr`.

-The use of `ACKS` prevents the Unix-side from overrunning our finite-sized queue.
-The range checks and the checksums guard against corruption.

 We are sleazily running the code on our stack, so after you bootload, you can simply jump to it.